rohanpadhye/blog/_posts/2019-11-09-International-Conference-Attendance.md

 It looks like if none of the co-authors are able to attend, then the paper would be excluded from the proceedings.

-I know of at least one student who indicated that **she would likely not submit a paper to ISSTA 2020**, primarily due to the anticipated hassle of visa issues.
+I know of at least one student who indicated that she would likely not submit a paper to ISSTA 2020, primarily due to the anticipated hassle of visa issues :-(

 ## ICST